Call us on 01494 484800

 One exception we have at SportsCover Direct is our Activity TopUp Insurance which allows you to take out cover for a particular sport whilst you are already abroad.
 This, however is not a substitute for normal travel insurance and can only be purchased if you already have standard travel cover in place.

-The Foreign and Commonwealth Office (FCO) are constantly updating their advice on where is safe for Brits to travel.
+The Foreign Commonwealth and Development Office (FCDO) are constantly updating their advice on where is safe for Brits to travel.
 It is common practice for any claims that arise from travellers visiting an area designated as unsafe to be rejected.

-It’s also important to note that not all of a specific country will be designated off-limits by the FCO.
-For example, the popular kite-surfing resort of Dakhla in Western Sahara is deemed safe for UK visitors, but stray further east towards the border of Mauritania, and visitors enter a region advised against by the FCO and therefore excluded by most travel insurance policies.
+It’s also important to note that not all of a specific country will be designated off-limits by the FCDO.
+For example, the popular kite-surfing resort of Dakhla in Western Sahara is deemed safe for UK visitors, but stray further east towards the border of Mauritania, and visitors enter a region advised against by the FCDO and therefore excluded by most travel insurance policies.

 Medical emergencies are likely to be highest on most travellers’ list of things they want their insurance to cover.
 However, for any previous health concerns to be covered, travellers must ensure that their insurance provider is aware of their medical history.